 Look Back at More Successful Events

 Look back at your association’s past events.
 What made the speaker particularly memorable or successful?
 Use these elements to create a list of what is essential moving forward for future speakers.
-You can also contact past speakers for another conference, or to see if they have similar associates who would be great for the job.
+You can also contact past speakers for another conference, or to see if they have recommendations.

 Speakers bureaus are an excellent resource that will help you find the perfect speaker for any event.
 The National Speakers Bureau is one of the most successful bureaus, allowing you to search by industry, topic, or speaker, as well as featuring a wide selection of curated speakers on their homepage.